 1980’s: I was born on 22 June 1981 in Port Elizabeth, South Africa, and ever since I was a kid, computers, games, and technology have always been a part of my life.
 My first computer was a really crappy monochrome (green screen) IBM.
 I used it mostly for playing games and printing black and white mother’s day cards on one of those really silent dot-matrix printers.

 1990’s: While I was in high school in the mid 90’s I learned a lot about this new thing called The Internet.
 I started hanging out (and eventually working for) an Internet Café over the weekends.
 Mostly playing LAN games and chatting (aka IRC), but also learning about how this “internet thing” works and what cool stuff you can do on it.

 2000’s: When I finished high school in 1999 my passion for computers landed me at a computer training company (where I had previously attended).
 I was thrown into the deep end, teacher courses I had finished just days before while writing exams on the courses I was busy teaching.
 Receiving my numerous qualifications in programming, networking, and web development, but it wasn’t until the tender age of 22 where I discovered my creative side with graphic design software such as Photoshop & 3D Studio Max (Which totally blew my mind and derailed my 4 years of studying programming & networking).
 I eventually started teaching graphic design, web design, and video editing at multiple computer training institutes until the age of 24.
 Using what I had learned, I then officially started freelancing my skills to businesses for the next couple of years.

 2006: I was voted as Person of the year by TIME magazine (Till this day I am surprised by that, you can google it if you don’t believe me).

-2010: At 29, I landed in the South African film industry, doing a number of different jobs from creating and designing movies posters, proposals, presentations, video editing and a number of all things digital related.
+2010: At 29, I landed in the South African film industry, doing a number of different jobs from creating and designing movie posters, proposals, presentations, video editing, and a number of all things digital related.